LLNL/zfp/docs/source/faq.rst

 compression.
 Lossy integer compression with zfp can, on the other hand, work fairly well by using fewer than q bits of precision.

-Furthermore, the minimum precision, q, given above is often larger than what is necessary in practice.
-There are worst-case inputs that do require such large q values, but they are quite rare.
+Furthermore, the minimum precision, *q*, given above is often larger than what is necessary in practice.
+There are worst-case inputs that do require such large *q* values, but they are quite rare.

-The reason for expanded precision, i.e., why q > p, is that |zfp|'s decorrelating transform computes averages of integers, and this transform is applied d times in d dimensions.
-Each average of two p-bit numbers requires p + 1 bits to avoid loss, and each transform can be thought of involving up to four such averaging operations.
+The reason for expanded precision, i.e., why *q* > *p*, is that |zfp|'s decorrelating transform computes averages of integers, and this transform is applied *d* times in *d* dimensions.
+Each average of two *p*-bit numbers requires *p* + 1 bits to avoid loss, and each transform can be thought of involving up to four such averaging operations.

 For floating-point data, fully lossless compression with |zfp| is unlikely, albeit possible.
 If the dynamic range is low or varies slowly such that values